bolognapietro/Project_SignalImageAndVideo-BrainAnalysis/README.md

         <img width="25%" src="assets/code_overview/skull.png"/>
     </p>

 3. **Brain adjustment**: in this phase, all objects remaining in the image are examined to determine if they could be part of the brain.
-The analysis involves subtracting both the skull and the brain from the original image.
+The analysis involves subtracting both the skull (`skull`) and the brain (`brain`) from the original image (`img`).
 Any objects intersecting (partially or completely) with the brain are considered as potential components of it.

     ```python
     # Adjust the brain